Clinical Training Research Programme

 Many of the key developments in MSA research have been led by clinician scientists with a good understanding of the clinical problems that face people with this disabling condition.
 The MSA Trust firmly believe that supporting the development of the next generation of clinician scientists in this area is critical to the success of research in MSA.

-Our research training fellowship offers the opportunity to undertake research training addressing an aspect of causes, prevention and treatment of MSA.
-Typically working alongside experienced clinical and research mentors with a track record of academic excellence in the field of MSA, the post allows the Fellow to develop their experience of both research and clinical aspects of MSA.
+As part of our commitment to support the clinicians of tomorrow, the MSA Trust offers a Clinical Research Fellowship, in association with the Association of British Neurologists.
+The Fellowship offers the opportunity to undertake research training addressing an aspect of the causes, prevention and treatment of MSA.
+Typically Fellows work alongside experienced clinical and research mentors, who have a track record of academic excellence in the field of MSA, allowing the Fellow to develop their experience of both research and clinical aspects of MSA.

 Current and previous Clinical Training Research Fellows